domw30/CV/README.md

 #### Channel Toast Music (July 2016)

-TOAST is an online hip- hop and food publication that prides itself on discovering the best upcoming talent across both mediums.
+TOAST is an online hip-hop and food publication that prides itself on discovering the best upcoming talent across both mediums.
 The intern role with Toast involved searching for new talent using media channels and writing detailed articles worthy of publication.

 #### Nuts Magazine IPC Media (August 2011)